From local parks to outdoor attractions, the city offers plenty of ways to see the sights, connect with nature and unwind outdoors.

 HIT THE TRAILS

 An extensive system of trails winds throughout the Philadelphia region, making it easy to get out and get around.
-Popular with bikers, runners, walkers and in-line skaters is the section of the Schuylkill River Trail that cuts through the city.
+Popular with bikers, runners, walkers and in-line skaters is the section of the Schuylkill River Trail that cuts through the city — named one of the top riverwalks in the nation by USA Today.
 It includes the Manayunk Towpath, Kelly Drive, Boathouse Row and the Schuylkill Banks.
 Ambitious cyclists can follow the trail 25 miles to Valley Forge National Historical Park, site of the notorious Revolutionary War campaign.
 For trail information, click here.

 Go off the beaten path to find hidden gems popular with locals.
 The Trolley Trail, just off MLK Drive, follows a former trolley route, winding through tunnels and other cool structures, like the Stone Arch Bridge.
 You can also run the route of a famous Philadelphia boxer—no, not Rocky.
 Boxers’ Trail, a 3.8- mile gravel and dirt path above Kelly Drive, owes its name to “Smokin’” Joe Frazier, who frequently trained on it.
 For more trail options, click here.